mstejas610/MAREDDY-SAI-TEJAS/CYS/SEM-6/CYS311/4/chat/content.md

 - Verify accuracy and integrity of acquired data.
 - The acquisition process should be auditable and acceptable in court.

 ---
-Here is the next portion of the extracted text:

----